Robin Ward (priest)

-Robin Ward (born 22 January 1966) is a British Anglican priest.
+Robin Ward (born 22 January 1966) is a British academic and former Anglican priest.
 From 2006 to 2025 he was the principal of St Stephen's House, Oxford, an Anglo-Catholic theological college in England.
+In 2026, he announced that he had been received into the Catholic Church.

 Early life and education

-Ward studied at Magdalen College, Oxford, graduating with a Bachelor of Arts (BA) in 1987; as per tradition, his BA was promoted to a Master of Arts (MA Oxon) degree in 1991.
-From 1988 to 1991, he trained for holy orders at St Stephen's House, Oxford.
-He obtained a Doctor of Philosophy (PhD) degree from King's College London, completing it in 2003 with a doctoral thesis titled "The Schism at Antioch in the Fourth Century".
+Ward studied at Magdalen College, Oxford, graduating with a Bachelor of Arts (BA) degree in 1987; as per tradition, his BA was promoted to a Master of Arts (MA Oxon) degree in 1991.
+From 1988 to 1991 he trained for holy orders at St Stephen's House, Oxford.
+Later he received a Doctor of Philosophy (PhD) degree from King's College London, completed in 2003 with a doctoral thesis titled "The Schism at Antioch in the Fourth Century".

 Ordained ministry

 Ward was ordained deacon in 1991 and priest in 1992.
 He served as assistant curate of St Andrew's Romford from 1991 to 1994 and of St Andrew's and St Francis of Assisi's Willesden Green from 1994 to 1996.
-He was the vicar of St John the Baptist's Sevenoaks from 1996 until 2006 and the chaplain of the Invicta Community Care NHS Trust from 1997 until 2006.
+He was the vicar of St John the Baptist's Sevenoaks from 1996 until 2006 and the chaplain of the Invicta Community Care NHS Trust from 1997 to 2006.
 He was made an honorary canon of Rochester Cathedral in 2004.
 On 1 September 2006, he became the principal of St Stephen's House, Oxford.
 He stepped down as principal in April 2025.

 Ward represented the Diocese of Rochester in the General Synod of the Church of England.
 He was a member of the Revision Committee on Ordination Services and a representative of the Catholic Group.
-He is a member of the Society of the Holy Cross (SSC).
+He was a member of the Society of the Holy Cross (SSC).

+He was created a Companion of the Roll of Honour of the Memorial of Merit of King Charles the Martyr in 2019.

+Reception into the Catholic Church

+On 14 February 2026, Ward announced on his social media that he had been received into the Catholic Church.
+He was received at Farnborough Abbey by the abbot, Dom Cuthbert Brogan.

 Personal life

 Ward married Ruth in 1996.
-Together they have two sons.
+They live in Truro and together they have two sons.